 2. American Express Blue Cash Preferred – Best for Streaming Services

-The American Express Blue Cash Preferred Card offers up to 6% cashback, in addition to a cash back bonus of $250.
-In addition, the card comes with an introductory APR of 0% for the first 12 months from the date of account opening.
-(Welcome offers subject to change)
+The Blue Cash Preferred Card from American Express offers up to 6% cashback, in addition to a cashback bonus of $150 after spending $3,000 within 6 months of getting the card.

 The Amex Blue Cash Preferred Card earns up to 6% back: